varnish/Varnish-Book/varnish_sysadmin.rst

 .. container:: handout

-        Where Varnish 2.0 brought Varnish out of it's childhood, Varnish 2.1 will make Varnish truly mature.
-Persistent storage will allow Varnish to keep it's cache - or most of it - when it's restarted.
+        Where Varnish 2.0 brought Varnish out of its childhood, Varnish 2.1 made Varnish truly mature.
+Persistent storage will allow Varnish to keep its cache — or most of it — when it's restarted.
         This will reduce the warm-up time in case of a system upgrade or crash.